MaksimDmitriev/Git-Setup/README.md

 #### How to use

-Clone and run the `install` excutable file.
+Clone and run the `setup` excutable file.

 #### TODO
-* User name and e-mail should be variables.
 * `spull` vs `submodule update`